Finns841594/Finns841594/README.md

 - 👋 Hi, I’m @Finns841594
 - 👀 I’m interested in Machine Learning and Deep Learning
 - 🌱 I’m currently learning Deep Learning on coursera
-- 💞️ I’m looking to collaborate on deploy some DNNs as practices for learning
+- 💞️ I’m looking to collaborate on deploying some DNNs as practices for learning
 - 📫 How to reach me ...

 <!---